-System Safety Fundamentals – SSC M1 2014 (Draft).
+System Safety Fundamentals M1 V1.3 2015.
 Part of the course material for a week long course on system safety that I teach at the the University of NSW’s Canberra campus.
-This is a near final draft, so there may be a few areas where it’s a little patchy.
+This is an update after a couple of sessions, so it’s converging towards it’s final end state.

 Writing Specs for Fun and Profit (CORE 2012).
 This is more of a mainstream systems engineering paper on how to write specifications and the problems in doing so.
 Of course often accidents in complex systems can be traced to errors in requirements.